ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 - **Non-interactive**: The proof is ‘non-interactive’ because the prover and verifier only interact once, unlike interactive proofs that require multiple rounds of communication.

-- **Argument**: The proof satisfies the ‘soundness’ requirement, so the possibility of a cheating prover succeeding is extremely low.
-However, this assumes that provers leverage bounded computation.
+- **Argument**: The proof satisfies the ‘soundness’ requirement, so cheating is extremely unlikely.

 - **(Of) Knowledge**: The zero-knowledge proof cannot be constructed without access to the secret information (witness).
 It is difficult, if not impossible, for a prover who doesn’t have the witness to compute a valid zero-knowledge proof.